Shoulder Pain Exercises: A Functional Approach To Managing Shoulder Pain

 A) Lets make sure the problem is with the shoulder.
 We know that a herniated disc in the neck, disc tear and facet joint problems can cause shoulder pain as well as neck muscle strain.
 Therefore, it is important to have your condition properly diagnosed.
 One way to tell if the pain is from the neck is to do basic neck stretching range of motions to see if this is causing your shoulder pain.

 If there is no problem with these neck motions, the problem is most likely with the shoulder and we can look into part B of determining if the shoulder pain exercises might help.
-Shoulder problems are usually aggravated or produced by moving the shoulder and arm, especially lifting the arm to the front or side as well as putting your hand behind your back.
+Shoulder problems are usually aggravated or produced by moving the shoulder and arm, especially lifting the arm to the front or side as well as putting your hand behind your back, often due to pain from rotator cuff tears.

 B) After determining the neck is not the source of shoulder pain, lets take a brief questionnaire to see if the exercises can be done without additional assistance.